 Say a word and have students tell you whether it came from column one or two.
 Do this until you’ve said all the words, in random order of course!

 After that, put students into pairs and give them two decks of cards with 6 sets of minimal pairs.
 Each student gets an identical deck.
+This game contains an element of random luck which can make it more fun.

 The students can make a barrier between them and the student to play first can choose 8 cards randomly from their deck of 12.